razor-network/docs-v2/docs/Governance.md

 1. Acceptance or Rejection of Data sources collections.
 2. Change in the parameters of the Validation layer.

-It is quite important to whitelist or backlist the data sources to prevent any misinformation and DoS attacks.
+It is quite important to add or remove the data sources to prevent any misinformation and DoS attacks.

 The Razor Network governance portal can be accessed [here](https://vote.razor.network/).
 You need to hold $RAZOR tokens on Ethereum/Polygon Mainnet or $sRZR (staked $RAZOR tokens) on Razor SKALE Chain to be able to vote.